kh296/dawn-containers/README.md

 ```
 ```
 # Option 2: run training for 2 epochs, using all 8 root devices
-# on a Dawn node with all GPU cards allocated, and (default) ) "FLAT" hierarchy.
+# on a Dawn node with all GPU cards allocated, and (default) "FLAT" hierarchy.
 mpiexec -n 8 python mnist_classify_ddp.py --epochs 2
 ```

 On a compute node, it's also possible to output the environment inside
-a container launched via MPI and Apptainer, which is the environment
+a container launched via MPI and Apptainer, allowing checking of the
-for distributed training:
+container environment used for distributed training:
 ```
 ./go_apptainer.sh env
 ```